Support Services

 Charter, private and/or parochial students will be provided transportation in the same manner as public school students only if the charter/private or parochial school they attend is within the district’s boundaries and a CDTA bus route is available.
 Parents must request such transportation to the Superintendent in writing no later than April 1st of the preceding school year.

-Adoption date: 08/02/17
+Adoption date: 08/02/17, 7/24/24

 8414 SCHOOL BUS SAFETY

-The Superintendent of Schools and Building Principals shall cooperate with governmental agencies on matters of safety.
+The Superintendent of Schools and Building Principals will cooperate with governmental agencies on matters of safety.
 They shall establish and check loading and unloading procedures at each school and student conduct on buses.
-The Superintendent of Schools shall arrange for a minimum of three bus emergency drills during the school year, including instruction in the use of windows as a means of escape in case of fire or accident, with the first occurring during the first week of school, the second between November 1 and December 31, and the third between March 1 and April 30.
+The Superintendent of Schools will arrange for a minimum of three bus emergency drills during the school year, including instruction in the use of windows as a means of escape in case of fire or accident, with the first occurring during the first week of school, the second between November 1 and December 31, and the third between March 1 and April 30.

-The district shall not be required to pay the contractor’s monthly statement for any route on which the drill was not held on time or a makeup drill has been completed and affidavit of same has been submitted to the Transportation Supervisor.
+The district will not be required to pay the contractor’s monthly statement for any route on which the drill was not held on time or a makeup drill has been completed and affidavit of same has been submitted to the Transportation Supervisor.
 Affidavits not submitted will result in a fifty dollar ($50.00) penalty.

 8414.1 BUS DRIVER QUALIFICATIONS AND TRAINING